Deputy Coroner: Job Description and Education Requirements

 Salary and Job Outlook

-The field of compliance officers, which includes coroners and deputy coroners, is projected to grow by 5% during the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reported that the median salary of all compliance officers in May 2012 was $62,020 a year.
+The field of forensic science technicians, which includes those working in morgues and coroner offices, is projected to grow by 6% during the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reported that the median salary of all forensic science technicians in May 2013 was $54,360 a year.

 Related to Deputy Coroner: Job Description and Education Requirements